iamasmith/logtozap/README.md

 If you are using the 'desugared' logging for your app then you should use ToLogger() instead of ToSugared - the parameters are the same.

+# WithSkip variants

+If you encounter another interface requirement in your logging you can add additional skip levels to the oned discovered by the trainer routines by using ToSugaredWithSkip or ToLoggerWithSkip that take a skip factor following the level parameter.